WhyILived/Upsilon_Job/README.md

 ### Frontend Development
 - Edit files in `frontend/` directory
-- Changes are reflected immediately when using http-server
+- Changes are reflected when you refresh the browser (Flask serves the latest files)

 ### Backend Development
-- Edit `backend/app.py` for API changes
+- Edit `backend/app.py` for API or serving logic
 - Flask auto-reloads in debug mode

 ### Adding LaTeX Templates